 We have no products approved for sale.
 Our lead drug candidate, Sarconeos (BIO101), is in clinical development and our second drug candidate, Macuneos (BIO201) is still in the preclinical phase.
 Our life-cycle extension drug candidates, BIO103 and BIO203, are still in the preclinical development phase.
-To secure marketing approval for our lead drug candidates, we will need to meet endpoints satisfactory to the FDA and EMA in larger confirmatory clinical trials.
+To secure marketing approval for our lead drug candidates, we will need to meet endpoints satisfactory to the U.S. Food and Drug Administration, or FDA, and European Medicines Agency, or EMA, in larger confirmatory clinical trials.
 The success of our business, including our ability to finance our company and generate any revenue in the future, will primarily depend on the successful development, regulatory approval and commercialization of drug candidates.
 However, given our early stage of development, it may be many years, if we succeed at all, before we have demonstrated the safety and efficacy of a drug candidate sufficient to warrant approval for commercialization.